 Yes, some bee species have already gone extinct, and many others are threatened with extinction.
 Up to 50% of all European bee species and between 1/4 and 1/3 of bumble bees worldwide are at risk of extinction.
 The rusty-patched bumble bee was listed under the Endangered Species Act at the end of 2016, having lost about 87% of its range compared to the late 90s.
 Franklin’s bumble bee, a once common sight in California and Oregon in the 50s, hasn’t been spotted since 2006.

 The gorgeous bright-orange Patagonian bumble bee (so large some have affectionately called it the “flying mouse” and “flying teddy-bear”) is listed on the IUCN Red List as endangered.
-Seven species of Hawaiian native bees were also added to the Endangered Species List last year.
-Honey bees are not going extinct, but losses are increasing annually; beekeepers lost around 44% of their colonies last year.
+Seven species of Hawaiian native bees have been added to the Endangered Species List.
+Honey bees are not going extinct, but annual losses are increasing; beekeepers lost around 40% of their colonies between 2017-18.
 Many other types of bees are in serious trouble, and some are going extinct without our even noticing them 😢

 Why do we need bees?